 Benzodiazepines are a class of drugs typically prescribed for the treatment of anxiety and or insomnia.
-There is naturally a high potential for benzodiazepine abuse, even with those who are given a prescription by a doctor overseeing their case.
+There is naturally a high potential for benzodiazepine abuse, even among those who are given a prescription by a doctor overseeing their case.

 Benzodiazepines relax the muscles, have sedative effects, work as hypnotics, and also work as anticonvulsants.
-They are marketed under a number of different names, but each of these drugs falls into the class of being a benzodiazepine.
+They are marketed under a number of different names, but each of these drugs falls into the class of a benzodiazepine.
 Some of the brand names include:

-These drugs carry some very serious side-effects, even when they are used as prescribed.
-Some of the side-effects include:
+These drugs carry some very serious side effects, even when they are used as prescribed.
+Some of the side effects include:

 - Memory loss

 Overdose among those who have a benzodiazepine addiction is highly possible, especially when alcohol or other drugs enter the picture.